veritywong/CV/README.md

 #### The University of Leeds (2009 to 2013)

 - History of Art - 1st Class Honors
-- Dissertation on Embodied Spectatorship in the Audio Visual Work of Pipilotti Rist
+- Dissertation on _Embodied Spectatorship and the Audio Visual Work of Pipilotti Rist_

 #### Putney High School (2006 to 2008)